bolt-observer/lightning-vault/README.md

 Caller just provides `X-Amazon-Presigned-Getcalleridentity` value and no username or password (request should not even include HTTP Authorization header).

 In the configuration instead of a password you use a special placeholder value `$iam`.
 It is chosen in such a way that it is is invalid as a password for any other method.
 This prevents somebody authenticating via HTTP Basic authentication with literal username `arn:aws:sts::123456789012:assumed-role/some-machine-role/*` if at some time this entry got interpreted as a username and password.

+### Access Roles

 There are 4 different permission levels ("roles") which are also configured through enviroment variables:
 * READ_API_KEY_10M can obtain secrets valid for 10 minutes